I went to the gym in the morning, and in the evening I decided to go out and explore the city.

 So, the only affect walking 50km was having to skip sled for one day.
 This blew my mind at how unaffected I was.

 So, how did I get here?
 How long did this take? and how can stuff like this can be a “normal” for you too?
-These are basically the ideas I’d like to share in this article.
+These are basically the ideas I’d like to share in this article. [verdict] It’s possible to condition yourself to walk extreme distances with minimal fatigue.
+The following sections outline the strategy.

 As anyone who knows me knows, I don’t care about people’s bullshit